 Applications for orders of the Tribunal can be lodged either personally, by post or online on the SACAT website.
 Wherever possible, applications are heard within two weeks and no later than six weeks after lodgement.
 The Tribunal has the power to make binding orders on any aspect of residential tenancy agreements.

-The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (131 882).
+The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (telephone: 131 882).

 How applications are heard